 Like most other manga artists, Ikeno Koi doesn't give many interviews.
 But in recent years, I've noticed there's been an uptick in articles and interviews related to Tokimeki in various Japanese magazines, probably due to growing nostalgia for the series in Japan.
-I try to collect them all, and hope to have some translations up for you soon!

 Ie no hikari (June 1990)

-"Ie no hikari" is a long-running magazine distributed through Japanese Agricultural Cooperatives (JA) chiefly to Japanese farmers and their families.
+"Ie no hikari" is a long-running magazine distributed through the Japanese Agricultural Cooperatives (JA) chiefly to Japanese farmers and their families.
 This issue features an interview with Ikeno as well as rare personal photographs of Ikeno, her family, and her family's farm.
 During her early years as a manga artist, Ikeno worked for JA in an administrative position.